 Skip to content

-Volunteering for life: Jamel’s story
+Volunteering for life

-Many of our colleagues have worked hard to help in the fight against COVID-19, but few have done as much as Jamel
+Many of our colleagues have worked hard to help in the fight against COVID-19, but few have done as much as Jamel.

 When I was a kid growing up in Ghana, and my mum and I were struggling, some special people helped us get through it.
 I had to get support just to go to school.
 I remember this awesome woman who just decided to help my mother pay for my junior and senior high school fees, because she loved how I was always helping people at church and taking part in church programmes.
 After I graduated, I wasn’t sure if I could get a good job because in most instances, you needed to be well connected, and I had no connections.
 Eventually, I got a job working as a recruiter, at the same time as I was doing my national service.